 Let’s explore the idea of POPTS and delve deeper into why people feel so strongly about them.

-What is a POPTS practice?
+What is POPTS?

 POPTS stands for physician-owned physical therapy services.
 The term POPTS generally refers to a physician practice under which PT interventions are delivered.
 In other words, these are organizations where physicians and therapists—and, in some cases, other medical professionals—deliver care under a single umbrella practice.
 As such, physicians typically refer patients who need PT to a therapist within their own clinic.